-Several months ago, I placed an order for some delicious pastured pork from a local farm.
-They added a few slabs of fatback to my order so I could try my hand at making lard.
+Several months ago, I placed an order for some delicious pastured pork from a local farmer.
+They added a few slabs of fatback so I could try my hand at making lard.

 I had no idea how to make lard, and it took some trial-and-error to find a method I was happy with.
 For my first attempt at rendering lard from fatback, I cut the fat into cubes and used my oven.